netmode/selcont/README.md

 Licence
 ========
 This software is licensed under the GNU GENERAL PUBLIC LICENSE.
-For more information, read the file LICENCE.
+For more information, read the file <a href="LICENCE">LICENCE</a>.